When you’re working on a big refurbishing or renovation job, you may have large stretches of space that you need to clean.

 It also doesn’t warp or even overheat plastic.
 Instead, it provides a thorough and gentle cleaning that will gradually get rid of layers of grease or paint.

-In instances that high-pressure water streams aren’t effective and when sandblasting is too harsh and damaging, soda blasting is your best bet.
+In instances where high-pressure water streams aren’t effective and when sandblasting is too harsh and damaging, soda blasting is your best bet.

 Are There Any Drawbacks of Soda Blasting to Keep in Mind?